These tips contribute to a healthy work experience

 There are so many opportunities to incorporate health and wellness into our daily lives and especially at work—where we spend a good portion of our time.
 Use the Healthy Habits at Work page for tips and ideas of how to infuse more healthy habits into your workday.

 Our physical and social environments have a big impact on our health and safety.
 Our work enivronment shapes many of the choices we make and can either support or hinder efforts to eat well and be active on a daily basis.
-See our Eat, Meet, and Move Well [PDF] brochure for healthy meeting guidelines!
-(Feel free to email wellness to request a hard copy of the brochure).
+Email wellness to request a hard copy of the Eat, Meet, and Move Well brochure for healthy meeting guidelines!

 Supervisors, managers, and directors are uniquely positioned to help create a safe and healthy work environment by creating a culture of wellness within their departments and for supporting staff who want to achieve and maintain healthy lifestyles.
-View our Toolkit for Supervisors, Managers and Directors [PDF] for ideas and resources to help create a culture of wellness in your department!
+Request a Toolkit for Supervisors, Managers and Directors for ideas and resources to help create a culture of wellness in your department!

 Syracuse University provides a number of lactation rooms to support nursing mothers returning to work, school, or campus.
 Each room offers a clean, secure, and private space for women who need to express milk during their time on-campus.
 See lactation space details.